All Episodes

 It took weeks, usually used to take years.

-Uh they've now gone they they've now little literally witted whittled it down from a hundred or so possibilities to 14 clinical trials taking place.
+They've now literally whittled it down from 100 or so possibilities to 14 clinical trials taking place.

-Uh they're saying anywhere from September to January a vaccine, but more importantly, there was a British study Dr. Oz told us about earlier this week that people that are having severe respiratory distress, that there's a steroid treatment that's helping them and saving uh 33% additional lives on on top of all the other treatments that they've had.
+But more importantly, there was a British study Dr. Oz told us about earlier this week that people that are having severe respiratory distress, that there's a steroid treatment that's helping them and saving 33% additional lives on top of all the other treatments that they've had.

 That's good.

-The one anecdote that I use, John, is uh I lived right in the epicenter of this.
+The one anecdote that I use, John, is I lived right in the epicenter of this.

 I went grocery shopping every week.